daniel-widrick/wowpi/readme.txt

 I sure hope not, but this being my first plugin I can't guarantee for everything.
 Anyway, you can at any time write me at **avenir.ro@gmail.com** or use the forum to report any issues or ask for more things.
 Also, please, do tell me if the plugin needs something else added or if you have some styling proposals.

 == Changelog ==
+= 2.5.2 =
+Added BfA dungeons and raids to progression
+= 2.5.1 =
+Fixing some api calls for guild progression
+= 2.5.0 =
+Trying to connect using oAuth2
+= 2.4.2 =
+The character image didn't show.
+Now it should.
+= 2.4.1 =
+Forgot what I did
-= 2.3.8 =
+= 2.4 =
-Trying to cope with api changes coming with Battle of Azeroth = 2.3.7 =
-...
+Refactoring
 = 2.3.6 =
 Repaired the showing of allied races thumbs.
 Thank you @tectas for the fix.
 The problem was reported here: https://wordpress.org/support/topic/allied-races-image-error/
 = 2.3.6 =